JuliaAstroSim/ParallelOperations.jl/Readme.md

 end

 # point-to-point
-## Define a variable on worker and get back
+## Define a variable on worker and get it back
 sendto(2, a = 1.0)
 b = getfrom(2, :a)
 @test b == 1.0